Harishbadhavath/CICD/README.md

 ### **GitLab CI/CD**: Modify `.gitlab-ci.yml` for your specific CI/CD needs.**Dockerfile**: Adjust the Dockerfile if your application requires different build steps or dependencies.**Docker Compose**: Configure `docker-compose.yml` and `prometheus.yml` for your monitoring and logging requirements.**Helm Chart**: Edit `values.yaml` and `deployment.yaml` for your Kubernetes deployment specifications.**Terraform**: Customize `main.tf`, `variables.tf`, and `outputs.tf` to fit your infrastructure needs.

-## Contributing

-### Feel free to submit issues or pull requests to improve this project.
-For major changes, please open an issue first to discuss what you would like to change.